 APRICOT WHITE CHOCOLATE GRANOLA BITES

-- Shape into 1″ balls and lay on a dish lined with wax paper.
-Freeze or refrigerate for a couple of hours.
+4. Shape into 1" balls and lay on a dish lined with wax paper.
+Place in freezer of refrigerator for at least 30 minutes.

 Source: Sunday Baker